-Pediatric Orthopedic Associates of San Antonio is a group of physicians who are board certified and fellowship trained in pediatric orthopedic surgery.
+Pediatric Orthopedic Associates of San Antonio, or POASA, is a group of physicians who are board-certified and fellowship-trained in pediatric orthopedic surgery.
 Pediatric orthopedics is the medical and surgical specialty dedicated to the prevention, diagnosis and treatment of disease and injuries of the musculoskeletal system of children.

-POASA has been treating San Antonio children for their musculoskeletal conditions for over 25 years.
-This practice was formed to fill a community need, and it has grown to include four physicians and our excellent support staff.
+POASA has been treating children with musculoskeletal conditions for more than 25 years.
+The practice was founded to fulfill a community need, and it has grown to include four physicians and our excellent support staff.
 Our doctors and staff are dedicated to providing quality health care to all San Antonio and surrounding area children from newborn to 18 years of age.
 Common conditions we treat include broken bones, sports injuries, congenital disorders (such as club feet and dislocated hips) and disorders of the spine (such as scoliosis).

-Our clinic office is located in the Methodist Plaza building, and surgeries are performed at the Methodist Children’s hospital across the street.
+Our clinic office is located in the Methodist Plaza building, and surgeries are performed at the adjacent Methodist Children’s hospital.

 We now have kid-friendly, low-dose, digital x-ray equipment.
 We employ x-ray specialists and cast technicians.

 When making your child’s appointment, please inform us of any drug allergies or medications your child has.
-Please be specific about where the injury/issue is on the patient.
-It is also suggested that you have your insurance card on hand when calling.
+Please be specific about where the injury/issue is on your child.
+Also, please have your insurance card on hand when calling.

-If your insurance company requires a referral from your primary physician (all Medicaid Plans and some private pay plans), we will need that document prior to scheduling an appointment.
+If your insurance company requires a referral from your primary physician (all Medicaid plans and some private-pay plans), we will need the referral document prior to scheduling an appointment.

 Be sure to bring photo ID of the person responsible for payment and proof of insurance.
-You may bring x-rays if they are germane to your child’s condition, but sometimes they may not be sufficient.
+You may bring x-rays if they are relevant to your child’s condition, though sometimes they may not be sufficient.